balderdashy/sails-docs/reference/Configuration/sails.config.sockets.md

 You can also use your own custom logic with: `authorization: function (data, accept) { ... }`

-#### store
-`store: undefined`

-Direct access to the Socket.io MQ store config.
-The &lsquo;adapter&rsquo; property is the preferred method (`undefined` indicates that Sails should defer to the &lsquo;adapter&rsquo; config)

-#### static
-`'static': undefined`

-A Static instance that is used to serve the Socket.io client and its dependencies.

 #### resource
 `resource: '/socket.io'`